Cog-Creators/Red-DiscordBot/docs/intents.rst

 To clarify:

-- **Small bots** are bots under 100 servers.
-They currently do not need to undergo Discord's bot verification process
+- **Small bots** are bots accessible to fewer than 10,000 unique users.
+They currently do not need to undergo Discord's bot verification process.
-- **Public bots** (or big bots) are bots that have reached 100 servers.
-They need to be `verified <https://support-dev.discord.com/hc/en-us/articles/23926564536471-How-Do-I-Get-My-App-Verified>`_ by Discord to join more than 100 servers and gain privileged intents
+- **Public bots** (or big bots) are bots that have reached 10,000 total unique users.
+They need to be `verified <https://support-dev.discord.com/hc/en-us/articles/23926564536471-How-Do-I-Get-My-App-Verified>`_ by Discord to gain privileged intents.

 .. warning::